x0techdad/minecraft-vending-machine/deploy/caas/aci.md

             "server_authoritative_movement" = "server-auth-with-rewind"
           }
           ```
-  4.If you brought your own image, replace the URI in file `.\variables.tf `, save and close file.
+  4. If you brought your own image, replace the URI in file `.\variables.tf `, save and close file.
   5. Initialize Terraform and required backend (local state):

       `terraform init`